 The applicable legislation grants some flexibility in terms of the number of board members and board composition.
 Public limited liability companies must have at least three board members, or at least five board members if they have a corporate assembly.
-Experience shows that board size often increases further when employees are entitled to board representation.
+Board size often increases further when employees are entitled to board representation.